no00ne/CS305-2025Spring-FinalProject/README.md

 * Add the valid block to the local blockchain.

 **Tips**
-* When a peer sends a block to another, the sender usually sends an “INV” message with the block’s metadata instead of the block itself.
-If the receiver finds that it has not yet received the block, the receiver will reply with a “GETDATA” message to request the block.
+* When a peer sends a block to another, the sender usually sends an `INV` message with the block’s metadata instead of the block itself.
+If the receiver finds that it has not yet received the block, the receiver will reply with a `GETDATA` message to request the block.
 This can reduce the network overhead.

-* When receiving a “GETDATA” message, a peer replies with the block if the sender is a full peer; otherwise, a peer replies with the block's header because lightweight peers only store the header of blocks.
+* When receiving a `GETDATA` message, a peer replies with the block if the sender is a full peer; otherwise, a peer replies with the block's header because lightweight peers only store the header of blocks.

 ### Part 3: Sending Messages